 A swim test of 25 yards administered in the shallow end may be used to ensure patrons are capable of swimming and using the diving boards.

-- The diving well must be entered only from the diving boards, not from walls or from the deep lane.
+- The diving well must be entered only from the diving boards.

 - Only one person at a time is allowed on the diving board and ladder.

 - Only skilled or trained divers may adjust the fulcrum.
-Guards may restrict fulcrum usage.
+Lifeguards may restrict fulcrum usage.

 - Make sure the person in front of you has passed the blue and white flags before entering the water.